elcorto/pwtools/doc/source/written/features.rst

 The very nice ASE [ase]_ project is in some way related.
 It also stores atomic structure data in Python objects for further manipulation.
-If needed, one can convert a :class:`~pwtools.crys.Structure` to an ASE Atoms object, for instance in order to use the very good spglib [spglib]_ symmetry analyis tool.
-The design goal of ASE is different from pwtools.
-It provides interfaces to a large pile of ab initio codes ("calculators").
+If needed, one can convert a :class:`~pwtools.crys.Structure` to an ASE Atoms object.
+The design goal of ASE is, however, different from pwtools.
+ASE provides interfaces to a large pile of ab initio codes ("calculators").
 MD and structure optimization in ASE is coded in Python, using only the calculator's SCF engine in every step to get energy and forces.
+This is a very good idea, but only structure optimization is really developed and tested, as it seems.
+MD not so much.
-I'm not sure if it provides wave function extrapolation for Born-Oppenheimer MD [*].
+Better use a special MD code here.
+I'm not sure if ASE provides wave function extrapolation for Born-Oppenheimer MD [*].
 Phonon calculations based on density functional perturbation theory like PWscf/PH or Abinit are not implemented (maybe in GPAW?).
 However, the supercell method can be used with the related [phonopy]_ package.
 The focus of the pwtools package is to be a handy pre- and postprocessor providing pythonic access to all input and output quantities of the used ab initio codes.
+Regarding visualization, ASE has some kind of GUI.
+We have :mod:`~pwtools.visualize`, which is best used in an interactive Ipython session.

 In fact, appart from :mod:`~pwtools.parse`, which implements parsers for ab initio code output and :mod:`~pwtools.pwscf`, all other parts of the package